 The First-Year Outdoor Program ("FOP") is Harvard's largest and oldest pre-orientation program.
 Since 1979, thousands of students have started their college experience by going on a FOP trip.
 FOP is a great way to meet new classmates and to ease the adjustment from high school to college.
 The variety of week-long hiking, service, switch (part hiking, part canoeing), and cabin trips we offer provide an excellent learning environment where cooperation, initiative, and reflection lead to the development of a strong community and to personal insights that are helpful even in the urban setting of Harvard.

 Our trips are led by second-, third-, and fourth-year Harvard students from all walks of life who represent the vibrancy and diversity of the Harvard community.
 FOP Leaders have been trained in outdoor leadership and certified in Wilderness First Aid.
-FOP is run by an undergraduate steering committee and a director, and is administratively operated through Harvard's Freshman Dean's Office.
+FOP is run by an undergraduate steering committee and a director, and is administratively operated through Harvard's Dean of Students Office.

 The mission of FOP is to provide group adventure-based experiences that promote the development of social support and self-awareness for first-year students, and leadership development for members of the Harvard community.
 FOP should be a resource and support system throughout freshman year.
 FOP also maintains the following as central values:

 - The equality and intrinsic worth of all people regardless of gender, age, race, sexual Orientation, religion, ethnic or socioeconomic background